tharun-coder1/Movie-store/README.md

 ## Setup

 * Firstly, install dependencies with the command `npm i`
-* Then run the command `ng serve` for a startign up a server
+* Then run the command `ng serve` for starting up the server
 * Now, navigate to `http://localhost:4200/`.
 The app does automatically reload if you change any of the source files.
 * Open a second command terminal and run the command `npm run api` for a local JSON server.
 * Now to check the JSON server, navigate to `http://localhost:3000/`.
-* The json file will bed updated if a movie is added from the 'add movie' component.
+* The json file will be updated if a movie is added from the 'add movie' component.